A-Soltani255/Kubespray/Installing-Airgapped-Hardened-Kubernetes-Cluster-Using-Kubespray.md

 > `images.sh` requires Docker to be running on the internet-connected VM.
 Note that the tag currently applied to images by the `images.sh` script is only a temporary identifier.
 In the future, each image will be pushed to its own private repository, based on the registry it comes from.
 We will not push all images to a single repository after extracting them.
 Instead, we will retag them according to the registry prefix.
 For example, images that start with `docker.io` or `ghcr.io` will receive different tags (as described earlier), mapped to the appropriate Nexus port for each registry.
 This way, each image is pushed to its corresponding private repository.

 ### 2.5 Seed **Nexus** with YUM + Docker hosted registries (in the offline LAN)

+Kubespray nodes must use the internal Nexus repository server for RPM packages and container images in the air-gapped environment.
+The full Nexus build and validation runbook is documented here: [Open Nexus Repository Manager for Air-Gapped Kubespray Deployments](./Scripts,%20appendices%20and%20Configurations//Nexus%20Preparation/Nexus%20Repository%20Manager%20for%20Air-Gapped%20Kubespray%20Deployments.md

 1) **Push RPMs**
    - Copy `mnt.tar.gz` to Nexus and extract: